iccaving/icccsite/content/trip/yorkshire/yorkshire-2014-03-21.md

 The next day I woke up early, and Rhys and I realised we were probably the only people who wanted to go caving.
 We roped in Dave W and headed to check out Alum - the only thing I knew about the cave was that a couple had recently drowned there.

 Alum is a huge shaft into the ground, with sunlight all the way to the bottom with waterfalls cascading in from all sides.
 We entered via another hole about 50 m away, and worked out way underground to opening half way down the shaft.
 I rigged the first two ropes, first a simple descent, and then a traverse in the sunshine, followed by a short descent down.
 Rhys took over and handed me back my camera, and I started taking a lot of photos.
 A huge boulder is lodged between two walls of the shaft, and we crossed over it on the rope to continue our descent to the bottom.
 It was extremely wet and quite a bit darker down there, so Dave W took off up as soon as I'd gotten off the rope, leaving me to de-rig.
-It was a short trip, but the light was beautiful, the SRT was easy and the cave was just gorgeous
+It was a short trip, but the light was beautiful, the SRT was easy and the cave was just gorgeous.

 ####Jack

+We left the NPC around half past 5 but I remembered somewhere near Wennington I’d forgotten some crucial medication so we had to go back for it.
+This was good for me because my short time in the back seats had already made me horribly travel-sick.
+We ultimately abandoned DKP in Stafford, shouting good riddance and jeering as we fled to London.
+(Not really--well, maybe there was some jeering.)

+####Fiona